spinscale/elasticsearch-opennlp-plugin/README.md

 # Elasticsearch OpenNLP Plugin

+**DO NOT USE THIS ANYMORE, IT IS DEPRECATED AND A BAD DESIGN IDEA**

+* This PoC was against a really 0.90 version of Elasticsearch, porting it to newer version would need some significant amount of work
+* NLP enrichment in general is clearly a preprocessing step, that should not be done in Elasticsearch itself.
+First, the NLP model needs to be loaded in all nodes, requiring you a significant amount of heap to dedicate to NLP instead of Elasticsearch, destabilizing Elasticsearch
+* Upgrading your model requires a restart of all of the Elasticsearch nodes, resulting in unwanted downtime.
+* Workaround 1: You could have your own service in front of Elasticsearch that is doing NLP enrichments before sending the document to Elasticsearch.
+This one is decoupled and can be updated anytime, and even scaled up and down independently.
+* Workaround 2: Check out the work which is currently (early 2016) being done in the [ingest branch](https://github.com/elastic/elasticsearch/tree/feature/ingest) in Elasticsearch  - that is a mechanism allowing you to change a document before indexing, and this is, where it makes sense to port this NLP plugin to in the future.
+Also check out the [github issues](https://github.com/elastic/elasticsearch/labels/%3AIngest) around  this topic.

 This plugin uses the opennlp project to extract named entities from an indexed field.
 This means, when a certain field of a document is indexed, you can extract entities like persons, dates and locations from it automatically and store them in additional fields.

 Add the configuration